 \subsection{Step $6$: The existence of the solution for $\tau \in[-1,0)$.}

-Noting when $\tau\in[-1,\tau_\delta)$, the system \eqref{e:fuc} may not be a Fuchsian system since, from Step $4$, Condition \eqref{c:5} may be violated and thus we can not use Theorem \ref{t:fuc} to prove $\U$ exists for $\tau\in[-1,0)$.
-In order to solve this problem, in this step, let us prove the following lemma to conclude the global solution in $\tau\in[-1,0)$.
+Note that when $\tau\in[-1,\tau_\delta)$, the system \eqref{e:fuc} may not be a Fuchsian system because, as shown in Step $4$, Condition \eqref{c:5} may be violated.
+Consequently, we cannot use Theorem \ref{t:fuc} to prove the existence of $\U$ for $\tau\in[-1,0)$.
+To address this issue, we now prove the following lemma to establish the global solution for $\tau\in[-1,0)$.